SU-SWS/stanford_jumpstart_vpsa/README.md

 ## Modules in this module:

 **[Stanford Jumpstart VPSA Basic Page Import](modules/stanford_jumpstart_vpsa_basic_page_import)** A feeds importer specifically tuned to import basic page content from pre-existing SA websites.
-This is to expidite the migration process.
+This is to expedite  the migration process.

 **[Stanford Jumpstart VPSA Events Import](modules/stanford_jumpstart_vpsa_events_import)** A feeds importer specifically tuned to import events content from pre-existing SA websites.
-This is to expidite the migration process.
+This is to expedite the migration process.

 **[Stanford Jumpstart VPSA Layouts](modules/stanford_jumpstart_vpsa_layouts)** A feature module containing a number of context layouts and css specific to this product.